-However, if you’re looking to further your skills, this process is useful to get familiar with.
-Painting and photography are intrinsically linked art forms, and if you know how to edit and transform photos, you’ll develop not only computer skills but also an artistic eye that’s integral to constructing a beautiful portrait painting.
+However, if you’re looking to further your skills, this process is a useful one to get familiar with.
+Painting and photography are intrinsically linked art forms, and if you know how to edit and transform photos, you’ll develop not only computer skills but also an artistic eye that’s integral to constructing a beautiful portrait paint by numbers.

 Last but not least, the finished portrait will be painted by your own hand – you can’t get more bespoke than that.